tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 _The following instructions are for Google Chrome only.
 For other chromium-based browsers simply download [the latest .CRX file](https://github.com/dhowe/AdNauseam/releases/latest) and drag into your browser window._

 #### Manual Install in Developer Mode
-1. Download the ``adnauseam.chromium.CRX`` file from the [latest release](https://github.com/dhowe/AdNauseam/releases/latest)
+1. Download the adnauseam.chromium.ZIP file from the latest release
+1. Extract the zip file to a folder somewhere that it can remain
+**Warning: Do not delete this folder after the install; Chrome will disable AdNauseam if this folder is not in the expected location**

-2. In your Chrome Browser menu, click Windows > Extensions or type ``chrome://extensions/`` in the address bar
+1. In your Chrome Browser menu, click Windows > Extensions or type chrome://extensions/ in the address bar
-3. Check the ``Developer mode`` checkbox (see image)
+1. Check the Developer mode checkbox
-4. Drag the .CRX file into the extension page
+1. Click the Load unpacked extension button (see image) and navigate to the folder you downloaded in step 1
-6. If you have previously exported your ads, you can [retrieve them now](#retrieve-your-saved-data)
+1. If you have previously exported your ads, you can retrieve them now

 <br>